farhanalanzi/farhanalanzi/README.md

 - 👯 I’m looking to collaborate on:
   Web development projects using React, ASP.NET, or Java.
   Open-source contributions related to software engineering or developer tools.
+- 🤔 I’m looking for help with:
+  Advanced software architecture patterns and optimizing full-stack applications.